 Building Learning Foundations in Rwanda

 Education Development Trust has a long history of working in Rwanda.
 Our teams worked with the ministry of education in a post-genocide Rwanda in 2001 to design the education sector strategic plan, the framework of which is still in use today.
-Our latest three-and-a-half-year programme, Building Learning Foundations, is about getting the foundations in place to positively effect the rest of Rwanda's education system.
+Our five-year programme, Building Learning Foundations, is about getting the foundations in place to positively effect the rest of Rwanda's education system.

 Following many years of success in improving access to education, Rwanda’s primary net enrolment rate in 2017 was 93.93% (source: UNESCO).
 However, as the 2016 Learning Assessment in Rwandan Schools illustrated, while there have been improvements, too few of Rwanda’s students are experiencing quality teaching and learning at lower primary level.

 Equally, while there has been significant improvement, primary completion rates are still significantly below target, and as the mid-term Education Sector Strategic Plan review illustrated, dropout at P5 is a real issue, with a quarter of P1 pupils not reaching grade level.
 Building Learning Foundations has an ambitious response to the pressing need to dramatically improve early grade attainment and continue dropout reductions.

 The switch at lower primary to English as the medium of instruction is a critical impediment to pupils’ learning in Rwanda.
 In the LARS II literacy test in English for P5 pupils illustrated that the majority of learners in rural schools were reported as facing difficulties with reading comprehension and struggling to derive meaning from sentences.